ESSER III Funding Plan

 - Sent September Family Survey to families and shared feedback results via district newsletter and on district website

-- Updates to the Academic Recovery Plan Scorecard are periodically communicated via MTSD staff and family newsletters and posted here
+- The 2022-2023 Academic Recovery Plan is currently underway.
+Scorecard updates are periodically communicated via MTSD staff and family newsletters and posted here.

 What’s coming next?